Spark turned in a decent first year result earlier this month. The edited highlights are:

 Yet it still gets a better margin from fixed wireless.
 That’s already showing up in the company results.
 Although, for now, the effect is small.

-Spark faces two risks pushing fixed wireless broadband.
+Spark faces two risks pushing a fixed wireless broadband strategy.

 First, fixed wireless technology may struggle to deliver on its promise.